elliegoldsmith30/ArtificalLife/README.md

 Installation: Use the instructions from the first part of r/ludobots to download python3, pip, and other packages needed.

 Running the Code: Open the terminal (for Mac users) and go to the directory containing the folder with the code files.
-Run the code by typing "python3 search.py" into the command window on terminal and the simulation should run beginning with a random robot showing and then parent and child fitnesses will display and it will end by simulating the best (evolved) robot.
+Run the code by typing "python3 search.py" into the command window on terminal and the simulation should run with a random snake.
+Run "python3 search.py" multiple times to see various randomized snakes.

 Citation: Instructions taken from r/ludobots and code from pyrosim is used.
 Northwestern CS396 - Winter 2023 (Artificial Life)